ShamSinha/Image-Recognition-Website/README.md

 ## Landmarks Recognition Model

-**These are the 30 landmarks that our Landmark recognition model written in Keras can recognise with 70% accuracy in validation set which comprise of 590 images and training set comprise of 5300 images**
+**These are the 30 landmarks that our Landmark recognition model written in Keras can recognise with 70% accuracy in validation set which comprise of 590 images and training set comprise of 5300 images.**

-1. Angkor Wat: 173
+1. Angkor Wat
-2. Arc de Triomphe: 163
+2. Arc de Triomphe
-3. Big Ben: 307
+3. Big Ben
-4. Burj Al Arab: 156
+4. Burj Al Arab
-5. Burj Khalifa: 324
+5. Burj Khalifa
-6. Charminar: 238
+6. Charminar
-7. Chichen Itza: 110
+7. Chichen Itza
-8. Christ The Redeemer: 184
+8. Christ The Redeemer
-9. Colosseum: 238
+9. Colosseum
-10. Effiel tower: 211
+10. Effiel tower
-11. Empire state building: 267
+11. Empire state building
-12. Golden Gate Bridge: 245
+12. Golden Gate Bridge
-13. Golden Temple: 162
+13. Golden Temple
-14. Hawa Mahal: 144
+14. Hawa Mahal
-15. India Gate: 83
+15. India Gate
-16. Leaning Tower of Pisa: 152
+16. Leaning Tower of Pisa
-17. Lotus temple: 175
+17. Lotus temple
-18. Mount Rushmore: 182
+18. Mount Rushmore
-19. Petronas Tower: 291
+19. Petronas Tower
-20. Pyramid of Giza: 252
+20. Pyramid of Giza
-21. Qutub Minar: 224
+21. Qutub Minar
-22. Red Fort: 159
+22. Red Fort
-23. Statue of Liberty: 235
+23. Statue of Liberty
-24. Stone Henge: 170
+24. Stone Henge
-25. Sydney opera house: 288
+25. Sydney opera house
-26. Taj Hotel: 165
+26. Taj Hotel
-27. Taj Mahal: 173
+27. Taj Mahal
-28. Tower Bridge: 172
+28. Tower Bridge
-29. Victoria Memorial: 144
+29. Victoria Memorial
-30. White house: 120
+30. White house

 **If we want to increase the number of classes in the model then we just have to remove the last Softmax layer of current model to new Softmax layer**